SiddheshNan/Acer-A515-51G-Hackintosh/README.md

 ###  Basic Installation

-- Create a Bootable USB for OSx by using the guide by RehabMan [[Guide] Booting the OS X installer on LAPTOPS with Clover](https://www.tonymacx86.com/el-capitan-laptop-support/148093-guide-booting-os-x-installer-laptops-clover.html).
+- Create a Bootable USB for MacOS by using the guide by RehabMan [[Guide] Booting the OS X installer on LAPTOPS with Clover](https://www.tonymacx86.com/el-capitan-laptop-support/148093-guide-booting-os-x-installer-laptops-clover.html).
 - Install MacOS to SSD / hard drive.
 - Install [Clover Bootloader](https://sourceforge.net/projects/cloverefiboot) into SSD / hard drive.
 - Copy **ALL** the contains of this Repo into **CLOVER** Folder inside the EFI partition of SSD / hard drive.